ulinares/SocialStudioExtractor.jl/README.md

 # SocialStudioExtractor.jl

-A simple package for extract data from the Social Studio API (Salesforce) in Julia.
+A simple package for extracting data from the Social Studio API (Salesforce) in Julia.

 **Package in development, not ready for production.**